 Cybercriminals highly prize zero-day exploits because they represent a golden opportunity to launch undetected attacks.
 Here’s why they pose such a significant threat:

-- No Available Patch: Zero-day vulnerabilities are unpatched, meaning no immediate fix exists.
-Organizations remain exposed until a patch is developed and deployed.
+- No Available Patch: Zero-day vulnerabilities remain unpatched until a fix is developed and deployed.
+This leaves systems exposed and vulnerable for an unpredictable period.

 These factors make zero-day vulnerabilities one of the most dangerous weapons in a hacker’s arsenal.